drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 That's a promising start to unraveling this mystery.
 The graphics remain, but does the code/data actually reference them?

-After a few hours of reverse engineering, we find that the tilemaps for the young lady's graphics are located in the sub CPU ROM, referenced in rudimentary animation scripts that contain simple positioning and timing information.
+After a few hours of reverse engineering, we find that the tilemaps for Caddie-chan's graphics are located in the sub CPU ROM, referenced in rudimentary animation scripts that contain simple positioning and timing information.
 Those scripts are then referenced in a pointer table at 0x174D.

 ```
 ptrtblGirlAnims